Using the Grafana Agent Machine Charm

 At this point we have one zookeeper unit in active state, and there is no grafana-agent units.
 This is because grafana-agent is a subordinate application.

-juju relate zookeeper:cos-machine grafana-agent
+juju relate zookeeper:cos-agent grafana-agent

 Once the relation is established, and grafana-agent is deployed inside zookeeper unit, the status of the model will be: